adinduokoro/internal-dashboard/README.md

 | ------- | ---------------------- | ------ |
 | Phase 2 | Database + Routing     | 1 hr   |

 - In Phase 2, I set up the database and backend routing with the help from AI tools.
-We used SQLite to store both the chat history and knowledge base entries.
-Then, we created Express routes to handle all communication between the frontend and backend.
+I used SQLite to store both the chat history and knowledge base entries.
+Then, I created Express routes to handle all communication between the frontend and backend.
 These included routes for the chat system (/api/chat), the knowledge base (/api/knowledge), and message history (/api/messages).
 I made sure the routes were correct using POSTMAN.

 | Phase   | Description            | Time   |
 | ------- | ---------------------- | ------ |
 | Phase 3 | Chat Integration       | 1.5 hr |

 - In Phase 3, I integrated the OpenAI API into the project to power the chat system.
-With AI help, we built a route that takes user messages, sends them to OpenAI, and then saves both the user’s question and the AI’s response to the SQLite database.
-We also added proper error handling, API key protection using dotenv, and made sure the chat could pull previous messages from the database for context — completing a fully functional AI-powered chat workflow.
+With AI help, I built a route that takes user messages, sends them to OpenAI, and then saves both the user’s question and the AI’s response to the SQLite database.
+I also added proper error handling, API key protection using dotenv, and made sure the chat could pull previous messages from the database for context — completing a fully functional AI-powered chat workflow.

 | Phase   | Description            | Time   |
 | ------- | ---------------------- | ------ |
 | Phase 4 | Frontend Layout        | 1 hr   |

 - In Phase 4, I built the frontend structure using React (Vite), using Figma Creator to help design's overall layout and user flow.
-I did structured the project with key components like ChatBox, Message, Sidebar, and Dashboard, ensuring each one connected smoothly to the backend; however, some componets did get replaced or deleted due to the compatiabiltyiy isues with the figma design.
-Axios was used to handle API calls, style css was used to design the app with the  the final design matching the Figma concept here --> https://www.figma.com/design/2umQNM7K8uzMzulRT6ZoIj/Untitled?node-id=25-2&m=dev.
+I did structured the project with key components like ChatBox, Message, Sidebar, and Dashboard; however, some componets did get replaced or deleted due to the compatibility issues with the figma design.
+Axios was used to handle API calls, style css was used to design the app with the final design matching the Figma concept here --> https://www.figma.com/design/2umQNM7K8uzMzulRT6ZoIj/Untitled?node-id=25-2&m=dev.

 | Phase   | Description            | Time   |